-As described in Note 10, the Authority participates in the State Employees Retirement System ("SERS") defined benefit pension and the State Employees Other Post Employment Benefit Plan (collectively, the "Plans") which are accounted for in accordance with GASB Statement Numbers 68, Accounting and Financial Reporting for Pensions, and 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, respectively.
-The Authority's expenses, liabilities, deferred outflows and deferred inflows of resources related to the Plans were recorded as of June 30, 2023 and, 2022, based on amounts that were allocated to the Authority by the State.
-The allocations were based on actuarial valuations that were performed utilizing data as of June 30, 2022 and 2021 and projected forward to June 30, 2023 and 2022, respectively.
+As described in Note 10, the Authority participates in the State Employees Retirement System ("SERS") defined benefit pension and the State Employees Other Post Employment Benefit Plan (collectively, the "Plans") which are accounted for in accordance with GASB Statement Numbers 68, Accounting and Financial Reporting for Pensions, and 75, Accounting and Financial Reporting for Pensions, respectively.
+The Authority's expenses, liabilities, deferred outflows and deferred inflows of resources related to the Plans were recorded as of June 30, 2024 and, 2023, based on amounts that were allocated to the Authority by the State.
+The allocations were based on actuarial valuations that were performed utilizing data as of June 30, 2023 and 2022 and projected forward to June 30, 2024 and 2023, respectively.

-The 2023 and 2022 allocations to the Authority were based on the Authority's proportionate share of contributions made to the Plans during the measurement periods of July 1, 2021 through June 30, 2022 and July 1, 2020 through June 30, 2021, respectively, in relation to the total contributions made to the Plans by the State of Connecticut and all other participating State agencies during the same periods.
+The 2024 and 2023 allocations to the Authority were based on the Authority's proportionate share of contributions made to the Plans during the measurement periods of July 1, 2022 through June 30, 2023 and July 1, 2021 through June 30, 2022, respectively, in relation to the total contributions made to the Plans by the State of Connecticut and all other participating State agencies during the same periods.

-Total contributions of approximately \$2,465,758 were made by the Authority during the year ended June 30, 2023, compared to \$1,748,329 for the year ended June 30, 2022.
+Total contributions of approximately \$2,578,699 were made to the Plans by the Authority during the year ended June 30, 2024, compared to \$2,465,758 for the year ended June 30, 2023.

-Future adjustments to the amounts recorded in the June 30, 2023 and 2022 statements of fiduciary net position will be recognized as changes in estimates that will increase or decrease the Authority's fringe benefits expense in future periods.
+Future adjustments to the amounts recorded in the June 30, 2024 and 2023 statements of fiduciary net position will be recognized as changes in estimates that will increase or decrease the Authority's fringe benefits expense in future periods.